Knowing others is intelligence;

 A holistic health center across the street from NE Psychotherapy.
 NE Wellness offers acupuncture, massage, integrative health & wellbeing coaching, chiropractic services, and much more.

-Historic meditation center in NE Minneapolis.
+Historic meditation center in NE Minneapolis in the Himalayan tradition.